William Daniel Johnson: Political aspirations

 In 1989, Johnson ran for Congress as an independent in a Wyoming special election to replace Dick Cheney.
 He received enough signatures to appear on the ballot, and said he was running because "Whites don't have a future here in this country, and that is ... one of many issues that I am addressing."
 His campaign was promoted by the Nationalist Movement, and he ended up receiving about 0.3% of the vote.

 In 2006, Johnson again ran for Congress, this time in a Democratic primary for an Arizona House seat.
 He did not openly espouse the Pace Amendment, but did call for the deportation of Mexican illegal aliens.
 His campaign manager, Russ Dove, had attracted coverage earlier for burning a Mexican flag.
 In this contest, Johnson came in a distant fifth.
 During this campaign, Johnson stated that he opposed a constitutional amendment banning same-sex marriage.

 In 2008, Johnson ran for a seat on the Superior Court of California, County of Los Angeles.
 He was initially endorsed in that race by Ron Paul, but after Johnson's racist views came to light, Paul retracted his endorsement of Johnson.
 Bruce Einhorn, the national commissioner of the Anti-Defamation League, commented on the election by saying "A competent judge is one who parks his politics at the courthouse steps.
 Someone who holds such racist views and flaunts them so obviously is in no position to block them out of his courtroom."
-Johnson lost this election, winning only 26% of the vote.
+Johnson lost this election, winning 26% of the vote.

 In 2010, Johnson became the first (and so far only) chairman of the American Freedom Party.
 During an appearance on The Political Cesspool, Johnson said "Our positions are reasonable and moral and everybody can understand them and accept them" and said that he wanted to run candidates who were "sincere, honest people".

 In 2012, Johnson ran for Congress under the Natural Law Party label for the 11th District in Michigan.
 He received 3,251 votes, or 0.9%.

 In 2016, Donald Trump's presidential campaign named Johnson as one of its delegates to the 2016 Republican National Convention, to be held in July.
 Trump campaign officials blamed Johnson's inclusion on a "database error", though Johnson claimed he really was one of Trump's delegates.